AndrewJHart/hull-recommendation/README.md

 ```

 `grunt server` will start a server listening on port `9000` which you can use for development purpose.

+### Use in your own project

+Everything that is needed to enable these functionnalities for your app (apart from `hull.js`) is contained in a single `jQuery` plugin,
+which you can find in the file `app/scripts/popover.js`.

+This file also bootstraps the demo, to give an overview of the expected parameters.

 ## Want moar ?